Down Will Come: Plot

-Velcoro (Colin Farrell) and Bezzerides (Rachel McAdams) send the burnt Cadillac to a shop for repair.
-Meanwhile, Woodrugh (Taylor Kitsch) finds that he spent the night with Miguel (Gabriel Luna) and leaves the apartment.
-He sees that his motorcycle has been stolen and is also harassed by reporters regarding Lacey Lindel's incident.
+Velcoro (Colin Farrell) and Bezzerides (Rachel McAdams) send the burnt Cadillac to a repair shop and discuss corruption in Vinci.
+Meanwhile, Woodrugh (Taylor Kitsch) finds that he has spent the night with Miguel Glib (Gabriel Luna), but does not remember what happened.
+He leaves the apartment and Glib chides him for not being honest with himself.
+When Woodrugh leaves, he sees that his motorcycle has been stolen, and is also harassed by reporters regarding the Lacey Lindel incident and his time with Black Mountain.